JodyMurray/hangman/README.md

 ### Lots of trailing white spaces were detected.
 - Went through the corresponding lines of code and rectified the white spacing.

+# Unfixed Bugs
+### Google sheets brackets.
+- This solution I could not locate, not a bug or issue, just for aesthetics.
+Every solution I found didn't resolve it for google sheets.

+# Future plans to implement
+### Level selection.
+- For future plans for this project, I would like to include a level selection section, choosing from easy, medium and hard level words.

 # Deployment